sornicus/EbonBars-Releases/README.md

 ---

 ## Changelog

+### 0.4.7
+- **Leveling layout sync fix (root cause)** — eliminated the two-table sync problem between `levelingLayout` and `savedLayout`. `savedLayout` is now always the correction reference at all levels.
+During post-reset leveling the correction pass already skips unlearned spells, so bars restore to saved positions as spells are learned — no separate leveling snapshot needed.
+This resolves all variants of the "wrong bars after reset" issue without heuristics or migration logic.
+No user action required.

 ### 0.4.6
 - **Leveling layout restore fix** — bars now correctly fill in during post-reset leveling.
 Root cause: the leveling layout (used as the correction reference while re-leveling) could be auto-snapshotted from a disorganized bar state at level 80 if `atMaxLevel` was not set correctly in older versions.
 This left the leveling reference out of sync with the player's actual organized layout.
 Fix: whenever `/eb save force` is run at max level, the leveling layout is now synced from `savedLayout` automatically. **Existing affected characters:** reach level 80, run `/eb save force` once, and future resets will restore correctly.